Network Security and Attacks in Blockchains

-Despite remarkable security features, decentralization, and immutability, blockchain networks can still fall victim to various attacks, so let's explore some of the major network security challenges and attacks that blockchain systems face, along with strategies to mitigate these vulnerabilities.
+Despite their strong security features, decentralization, and immutability, blockchain networks remain vulnerable to several potential attacks.
+The following section explores major network security challenges and common attack vectors, along with strategies used to mitigate these risks.

 51% Attacks